tensorflow/tfjs-models/handpose/demo/README.md

 yarn watch
 ```

-To get future updates from the handtrack source code:
+To get future updates from the handpose source code:
 ```
-# cd up into the handtrack directory
+# cd up into the handpose directory
 cd ../
 yarn build && yarn yalc push
 ```